eclipse-che4z/che-che4z-lsp-for-cobol/README.md

 ### Configure Processor Groups

 Use processor groups to specify copybook folders and data sets containing copybooks to use with specific programs.
 You define processor groups in a `proc_grps.json` file and associate them with programs in a `pgm_conf.json` file.
+Create both of these files in the `/.cobolplugin` folder in your workspace root.

 ### Copybook Support Features